servo/tendril/README.md

 contiguous UTF-16 when necessary**.
 The conversion can easily be parallelized, if we find a practical need to convert huge chunks of text all at once.

-### Sendable

-We don't need to share strings between threads, but we do need to move them.

-*Solution:* Provide a **separate type for sendable strings**.
-Converting to this type entails a copy, unless the refcount is 1.

 ### Source span information

 Some html5ever API consumers want to know the originating location in the HTML